grafana/loki/docs/sources/api/_index.md

 ## Ruler

 The ruler API endpoints require to configure a backend object storage to store the recording rules and alerts.
 The ruler API uses the concept of a "namespace" when creating rule groups.
-This is a stand in for the name of the rule file in Prometheus and rule groups must be named uniquely within a namespace.
+This is a stand-in for the name of the rule file in Prometheus.
+Rule groups must be named uniquely within a namespace.

 ### Ruler ring status